 Grey stared at Lia with a slight look of confusion and even awe.

-In short, it was probably the most terrifying thing he had seen—just a level below his own cheat.
+In short, it was probably the most terrifying thing he had seen, just a level below his own cheat.

-What was cheat?
-This was cheat!
+What was a cheat?
+This was a cheat.

-To evolve endlessly without limits!
+To evolve endlessly, without limits.

 And the best part?

-He could comprehend it!
+He could comprehend it.

 A devilish grin formed on Grey's face.
 He now stared at Lia as if he had found the most valuable item in the world.

-Looking for gold, he found a diamond—no, a cosmic gem!
+Looking for gold, he found a diamond.
+No, a cosmic gem.

 Then, Grey stood up from his spot.
-It was now time to start teaching her.
+It was time to start teaching her.

-While this technique was hard, it was only hard for beginner-level evolvers.
+While this technique was hard, it was only hard for beginner level evolvers.
 For him, it only took a glance to fully comprehend it.

 "That's false," Grey said with a small smile.
 "You need sword energy to even reach basic mastery."